 Research time has been limited so few developments here.
 We have been given a copy of an aerial picture made in the 1970’s which shows some interesting features, the extension on the east side, the swimming pool ,tennis court. and stables Mike and Grace Penfold, who lent the picture both claim to be the figure toiling in their private garden outside the walled garden.

 We visited Cottesmore house and its present owner, Charlotte.
 Charlotte’s parents bought the house from the Massy family 40 (?) years ago.
-One of the Massy sons married a Stokes daughter and were the last occupants of Cuffern Manor before it was sold to Col Higgon.
+One of the Massy sons married a Stokes daughter and were the last family occupants of Cuffern Manor before the auction in 1918.

 We searched the Massy papers at the National Library of Wales and discovered some interesting maps and photographs.
 The 1778 estate map done for John Rees Stokes by Charles Hassell, an 1812 estate map of land to the east owned by John Jones Esq. and also three previously unseen photos from before the Ist world war.

 The volume of guests and the building work have restricted the research recently.
 But we should record that in April Maureen and Richard Langston sold Cuffern Manor Cottages and left with some regrets we thought.
 They still retain an interest in the woods and have promised to stay with us when visiting, Richard being very keen to mow the grass for old times sake.
 They left us their history file and the following was one item of interest :